cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 ## Training!

-Here we are, all the pieces are in place we can implement the training proper.
+Here we are, all the pieces are in place, we can implement the training proper.
 The function is a standard implementation of DQN and is decomposed in 4 steps:

 1. Select a random batch of samples from the replay buffer
 2. Compute the target Q value for each sample from the received reward and the next observation using a previous version of the model.